ravijo/Awesome-CV/README.md

 - **XeTeX** - Included with TeX Live
 - **Git** - For cloning the repository

 TeX Live Installation is not required for Docker users.
-Please see [Docker Usage](#docker-usage)
+Please see [Docker Usage](#docker-usage).

 ### TeX Live Installation